Lattices generated by Chip Firing Game models: criteria and recognition algorithm: Abstract

 \section{Abstract}

-It is well-known that the class of lattices generated by CFGs is strictly included in the class of upper locally distributive lattices.
-However a full characterization for this class is still an open question.
-In this paper, we settle this problem by giving a full condition for this class.
-This condition allows us to build a polynomial-time algorithm for constructing a CFG which generates a given lattice if such a CFG exists.
-Going further, we solve the same problem on two other classes of lattices which are generated by CFGs on the classes of undirected graphs and directed acyclic graphs.\\
+It is well-known that the class of lattices generated by Chip Firing games (CFGs) is strictly included in the class of upper locally distributive lattices (ULD).
+However a necessary and sufficient criterion for this class is still an open question.
+In this paper we settle this problem by giving such a criterion.
+This criterion provides a polynomial-time algorithm for constructing a CFG which generates a given lattice if such a CFG exists.
+Going further we solve the same problem on two other classes of lattices which are generated by CFGs on the classes of undirected graphs and directed acyclic graphs.\\ \textit{\textbf{Keywords.}} Abelian Sandpile model, Chip Firing Game, discrete dynamic model, lattice, Sandpile model, ULD lattice, linear programming